Digital Audio Producer, The Wall Street Journal - NY

 - At least three years' experience serving as an audio producer in a daily news environment, preferably at a global news organization

-- Ability to convey news and tell business & markets, tech and science stories in creative ways
+- Ability to tell business, markets, tech and science stories in creative ways

-- Demonstrated experience working on newsy and narrative podcasts
+- Demonstrated experience working on narrative and magazine podcasts

 - Track record of producing quality audio content efficiently under tight deadline constraints